Swiss Library of Eastern Europe SOB

 • Wireless LAN (eduroam/network of the University of Bern)

-• Courier service in Bern and SLSP courier system (daily delivery of media within Bern)
+• Media delivery service via Bern and SLSP courier system (daily delivery of media throughout Bern)

 Services